John-Codes/SimpleCAD/ReadMe.txt

 The 3d mode should be like a regular cad 3d view a X plane grid colored red.  a Z Plane grid colored green for front and back. and a Y colored blue for up and down. and when a face is selected you must higlit it when it is clicked on by the user in 3d mode.
-Remove the grids below the floor in the Y plane In 3d printing its not possible to print below the print bed so no need for grids below the print bed.
+Remove the grids below the floor in the Y plane In 3d printing its not possible to print below the print bed so no need for grids below the print bed. better yet just extend the grids to the 3d printers xyz planes max letgh after that the grid ends.

 Task 4: Implement 2D Canvas and Grid